EDS-Bioinformatics-Laboratory/ansible/README.md

 	- At this moment it does not seem to sync the extensions.
 However, you can install extensions from the vscode menu.

 	- Copilot is installed and you can login to your own copilot account.
-But at this moment it does not work because it is missing a language model.